atomist-skills/github-auto-merge-skill/README.md

 The labels are automatically added to and removed from the repository depending on its settings.
 E.g. disabling the _rebase_ merge method will automatically remove the label.

+### Scoping

+By default, this skill will be enabled for all repositories in all organizations you have connected.
+To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

 ---